sneaktricks/personal_finance_tracker/README.md

 - After deleting a transaction, clicking on the back button shows the deleted transaction again, despite being deleted.
 The transaction is indeed deleted from storage but the back-button seems to show an old state.
-- The code looks hideous, unintelligible spaghetti (I blame this on Dart and Flutter being bloated)
+- The code looks hideous, hacky, unintelligible spaghetti (I blame this on Dart and Flutter being bloated)